Back home

 Who maintains the Record Plant archive

-This Record Plant archive is maintained by Tom Proctor and friends of the studio in a voluntary effort.
-It's not an official studio publication.
-We don't speak for the business or the Foundation.
-We write about the Record Plant building, its rooms, and the people who made records here because the history is worth documenting.
+This archive is maintained by Tom Proctor, an independent journalist, photographer, and archivist.
+It's not an official studio publication and does not speak for the business or the Foundation.
+It documents the Record Plant building, its rooms, and the people who made records here because the history is worth documenting.

 How the Record Plant archive fits into a larger effort